Żwikiele

 Żwikiele (Žvikeliai) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.
-It lies approximately 8 km south-east of Puńsk, 12 km north-west of Sejny, and 121 km north of the regional capital Białystok.

 History

-The noble village was located at the end of the 18th century in the Grodno district of the Trakai voivodeship in the Grand Duchy of Lithuania.
+The village was located at the end of the 18th century in the Grodno district of the Trakai voivodeship in the Grand Duchy of Lithuania.

-In 1827 it was recorded that the population of the village numbered at 104 and 16 homes and in 1895 it was numbered at 330 people and 40 homes.
+In 1827 village recorded the population to be numbered at 104 and 16 homes and in 1895 it was numbered at 330 people and 40 homes.